Cultural property imaging: Reflectance Transformation Imaging (RTI)

 Reflectance Transformation Imaging uses special procedures to create a polynomial texture map of an object.
 These PTMs are created from a set of images using a stationary camera and a single source of light that can be held in different positions.

 The following is quoted from Cultural Heritage Imaging's website:

 "RTI images are created from information derived from multiple digital photographs of a subject shot from a stationary camera position.
 In each photograph, light is projected from a different known, or knowable, direction.
 This process produces a series of images of the same subject with varying highlights and shadows.
 Lighting information from the images is mathematically synthesized to generate a mathematical model of the surface, enabling a user to re-light the RTI image interactively and examine its surface on a screen.

 Each RTI resembles a single, two-dimensional (2D) photographic image.
-Unlike a typical photograph, reflectance information is derived from the three-dimensional (3D) shape of the image subject and encoded in the image per pixel, so that the synthesized RTI image “knows” how light will reflect off the subject.
-When the RTI is opened in RTI viewing software, each constituent pixel is able to reflect the software's interactive “virtual” light from any position selected by the user.
+Unlike a typical photograph, reflectance information is derived from the three-dimensional (3D) shape of the image subject and encoded in the image per pixel, so that the synthesized RTI image "knows" how light will reflect off the subject.
+When the RTI is opened in RTI viewing software, each constituent pixel is able to reflect the software's interactive "virtual" light from any position selected by the user.
 This changing interplay of light and shadow in the image discloses fine details of the subject's 3D surface form.

 RTI was invented by Tom Malzbender and Dan Gelb, research scientists at Hewlett-Packard Labs.
 A landmark paper describing these first tools and methods, named Polynomial Texture Mapping (PTM), was published in 2001."

 RTI has several applications for cultural heritage.
 In many instances PTMs can improve the legibility of inscriptions, such as metal amulets whose inscriptions have been obscured by corrosion.
 PTMs have also been found to be useful in analyzing ceramics and paintings.
-Cracks and pitting that wasn't visible under standard conditions became visible using RTI.
+Cracks and pitting that were not visible under standard conditions became visible using RTI.
 The Tate and the National Gallery investigated the use of PTMs and determined that they could be viable alternatives to raking light; especially since PTMs were found to be more easily replicated than raking light photographs.

 With manuscripts RTI can highlight the shape and structure of pages.
-While these pages are typically viewed as two dimensional items, RTI makes them three dimensional and shows that there is more than just a flat page.
+While these pages are typically viewed as two-dimensional items, RTI makes them three-dimensional and shows that there is more than just a flat page.
 This is helpful for legibility (for scholars) and for condition (for conservators).
 Scholars can see the text more clearly and may even be able to see text that was erased.
 This is especially true in conditions where the ink "ate" letter-shaped holes into the page surface.
 Conservators can use the PTMs to determine the degree of damage to the surface, as cracks, buckling, and holes become much more pronounced.